 Shipping your favorite boozy beverage isn't as simple as dropping it off at your local post office.
 (The USPS will not ship alcohol under any circumstance—though that may change soon.)
-In terms of difficulty, mailing alcohol lands somewhere between sending a birthday card and shipping live cobras in chip cans.
 It's not impossible, but it's not obvious.

 Even if you can figure out other carriers' rules and regulations, you've got municipal, state, and country rules to follow, too.
 Let us tell you: they've all got different rules.

 Here's a little history lesson as to why shipping alcohol is so darn complicated: it dates back to Prohibition, when alcohol was banned under the 18th Amendment.
 Luckily, fast forward a few years, and the 21st Amendment undid that awful idea—with a caveat: it gave states the power to enact their own laws regarding the production, distribution, and sale of alcohol.
 Each state—and in some cases, each municipality or county—has its own regulations regarding the sale and shipment of all alcoholic beverages.

 Perhaps that's why the carriers willing to schlep alcohol from state-to-state—and from abroad back into the U.S.—don't accept alcohol shipments from consumers.
 That's right: don't even think about heading to your closest FedEx or a UPS with a bottle of wine or a specialty spirit unless you carry a proper license to manufacture, sell, distribute, or otherwise import alcohol.
 (And if you do, you probably wouldn't be reading this article anyway.)
 FedEx's alcohol shipping policies can be read here, while UPS's alcohol regulations—much the same as FedEx's—can be found here.